 Maximum contingency is 7.5% of new construction hard cost line-items.

 d.
-KHRC home and nhtf loans
+HUD RESOURCES

 HOME and NHTF designated units shall be floating, except when a waiver is approved for a mixed use or mixed income property, or for architectural considerations which prohibit rehabilitating or constructing comparable units within an existing structure.
 In a development with multiple unit sizes or configurations, the HOME or NHTF units shall be a representative mix of those sizes and features.
 HOME funds will be subject to repayment terms.
-KHRC may determine funds awarded as ‘CHDO Set-Aside’ will be deferred.
 The number of HOME or HTF-assisted units in a development will be determined prior to execution of the HOME or HTF agreements.
 The minimum number of assisted units is based on a) the proportion of HOME or HTF funds to the total eligible costs of the project and b) per-unit subsidy limits which are updated periodically by HUD.
 The application budget template includes a column for estimating HOME or HTF-eligible project costs.

 Post-Award and compliance